YourLovelyFox/eg-launcher/README.md

 Support Discord server: Soon

+### Another Warning before proceed: The app can't be run on Terminal Based OS!
+It Needs a Desktop env, Both on Windows and linux based OS!

 # EG Launcher

 Modern **Minecraft: Java Edition** launcher for browsing and installing mods via [Modrinth](https://modrinth.com/), managing instances, and launching the game.